Santorini - City Guide for Freerunners

 Right below Oia you will find a little port.
 It’s called Ammoudi and is known for fresh seafood with a gorgeous view.

-Less known is, that you can walk past all the restaurants, along a small trail, around the bend to a secret cliff-diving spot.
+Less known is, that you can walk past all the restaurants on a small trail, around the bend to a secret cliff-diving spot.

 After ten minutes the trail ends in a little spot locals use for swimming.
 Standing there you will see a small volcanic island.
 It will look like just another rock, but once you swim around it reveals what looks like a secret pirate hide-out.